-60 Things to do [during every season] in Vermont
+Things to do in Vermont in the Winter

 Go snowshoeing at Grafton Trails and Outdoor Center